Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Interventional effects for decomposing social disparities

 \subsection{Approach 2: Evaluating the impact of manipulations of {mediating mechanisms} on the exposure-induced disparity}

 \citet[][]{Moreno_2021_emulate_target} described an interventional approach that evaluates the effects of mediator interventions, conceivable for hypothetical target trials, on the exposure-induced disparity.
-Building on this work, Approach 2 is delineated, in which interventional effects are of intrinsic interest, rather than pragmatic alternatives.
-In contrast to Approach 1, Approach 2 does not aim to examine causal mediation (i.e., indirect and direct effects through which the exposure operates).
-Therefore, indirect effect measure criteria are not relevant.
+Based on this work, Approach 2 is defined, in which interventional effects are of intrinsic interest, rather than pragmatic alternatives.
+In contrast to Approach 1, Approach 2 does not aim to measure the causal mechanisms (i.e., the (in)direct effects) through which the exposure affects the outcome.
+Consequently, indirect effect measure criteria are not crucial for Approach 2.

-As shown by \citet[][]{Moreno_2021_emulate_target}, various interventions strategies can be considered in a multi-mediator setting.
-For example, by evaluating interventions on each mediator separately, it is possible to determine which intervention would most reduce exposure-induced disparity.
-A sequential intervention strategy allows the reduction in exposure-induced disparity to be assessed by intervening on the mediators in a specified order.
+As shown by \citet[][]{Moreno_2021_emulate_target}, various intervention strategies can be considered in a multi-mediator setting.
+For example, by evaluating interventions on each mediator separately, it is possible to determine which intervention would most reduce the exposure-induced disparity.
+A sequential intervention strategy allows the reduction in the exposure-induced disparity to be assessed by intervening on the mediators in a specified order.
 Generally, Approach 2 allows for the flexible specification of mediator interventions tailored to the scientific question at hand.
 As such, it is possible to fix mediators at certain values, resulting in degenerate mediator distributions.
-Consequently, controlled direct effects (CDE) and the portion eliminated ($\text{TE}-\text{CDE}$) \citep{robins1992identifiability} can be categorized within Approach 2 \citep{Moreno_2021_emulate_target, NguyenSchmidOgburnStuart_2022}.
+Consequently, controlled direct effects (CDE) and the portion eliminated ($\text{TE}-\text{CDE}$) \citep{robins1992identifiability, Pearl2001} can be categorized within Approach 2 \citep{Moreno_2021_emulate_target, NguyenSchmidOgburnStuart_2022}.
 CDEs are defined through interventions where the mediators under exposure and under control are set to constant values.
 For example, the average CDE when setting the mediators in $\boldsymbol{M}$ to the values $\boldsymbol{m}$ is defined by $\text{CDE}_{\boldsymbol{m}}=E[Y_{1\boldsymbol{m}}-Y_{0\boldsymbol{m}}]$.
 Interventional direct effects can be viewed as the average of controlled direct effects corresponding to various levels of the mediator, averaged according to a specified mediator distribution \citep{VanderWeeleVansteeland_Robins_RIA2014}.
-Thus, they can be employed in Approach 2 to measure the exposure-induced disparity that would remain if mediator distributions were equal under exposure and under control.
+They can be employed in Approach 2 to measure the exposure-induced disparity that would remain if the mediator distributions under exposure were equal to those under control.